SUBMISSION INFORMATION

 SUBMISSION INSTRUCTIONS

-STEP 1: GENERAL INFORMATION
+STEP 1: SESSION INFORMATION

 - Multi-Indication Pricing: Do We Want It?
 Can We Operationalize It?

-- Designing a Patient-Centered Value Framework to Guide Shared Decision Making Oncology: Why, What, and How?
+- Designing a Patient-Centered Value Framework to Guide Shared Decision-Making Oncology: Why, What, and How?

 - Are Existing Health Technology Assessment Requirements Inadequate for Establishing Value for Potentially Transformative Gene Therapies?